Buying a Used Hummer and What to Look For. Gas vs. Diesel

 If there's a spare is it the correct size, does it match and is it in good shape?

-Check the operation of all the locks and the keyless remote.
+Check the operation of all the locks, the keyless remote and the horn.

 See if the power mirrors and power windows work.
+The power window regulators (motors) are expensive and difficult to replace.
+The windows may be slow to rise and lower due to sun film that has been applied to the glass.
 Check out all the lights and turn signals.

+I think one of the best indicators of a truck's condition are the tires.
+Uneven tire wear indicates problems with alignment, front end parts, wheel balance and shocks.
 Check the tire pressure and make sure the central tire inflation system works.
 Run the pump on the front, rear and both tires.
 Depending on the tires the pressure should be 30 to 37 psi cold.
+I have a tread depth gauge that I use to measue the inner, outer and center tread.

 Hummers go through suspension parts like most cars go through brakes.
 Idler arms, pitman arms, ball joints, tie rod ends are all items that seem to get replaced frequently.
 With the truck running turn the steering wheel.
 If you can turn the wheel 2 or more inches back and forth and the front tires don't move you probably have a bad pitman arm.
 When you turn the wheels all the way to the right and all the way to the left and they turn easier in one direction you probably have an issue with the steering gear.
 A steering wheel that isn't level indicates an alignment problem.